 Patients who are undercorrected or who appear to be regressing rapidly (increasing myopia), as determined by serial refractions, may benefit from more prolonged treatment with topical steroids and a slower tapering off of these drops.
 Overcorrected patients may benefit from discontinuing steroids early in the postoperative period and by the use of topical nonsteroidal drops.
 These pharmaceutical maneuvers have not been studied in any controlled or randomized fashion.

-Follow-up examinations are performed on day 1, week 1-2, 3 months, 6 months, and 1 year after surgery.
-The examination should include uncorrected and best-corrected visual acuity, slit lamp examination, and tonometry (this examination is crucial if the patient is still on topical steroid drops).
+Follow-up examinations are performed on Day 1 and at Week 1-2, 3 months, 6 months, and 1 year after surgery.
+The examination should include uncorrected and best-corrected visual acuity, slit lamp examination, and tonometry (this examination is crucial if the patient still is on topical steroid drops).
 The corneal thinning associated with LASIK surgery can result in falsely low tonometry readings.
-It is important to also note that this is not the same as congenitally thin corneas, and nomogram adjustments for corneal thickness versus pressure have not been worked out for postrefractive patients.
-The Tono-Pen may be preferred over applanation for pressure measurements, since it seems to be less sensitive to corneal thickness variations.[18]
+It is important also to note that this is not the same as congenitally thin corneas, and nomogram adjustments for corneal thickness versus pressure have not been worked out for postrefractive patients.
+The Tono-Pen may be preferred over applanation for pressure measurements, since it seems to be less sensitive to corneal thickness variations.[53]

 Repeat wavefront analysis prior to performing an enhancement is helpful to confirm the refraction, especially astigmatism and cylinder axis.

-Complications can be divided into intraoperative (usually microkeratome related) and those that occur postoperatively.[19, 20, 21] The following list outlines the more common complications, the time period in which they are likely to be seen (ie, immediate, early postoperative, late postoperative), and an approximate incidence of occurrence.
+Complications can be divided into intraoperative (usually microkeratome related) and those that occur postoperatively.[54, 55, 56] The following list outlines the more common complications, the time period in which they are likely to be seen (ie, immediate, early postoperative, late postoperative), and an approximate incidence of occurrence.
 Each complication will be discussed in more detail in the following section.

 Intraoperative microkeratome flap complications include the following: